balaji-20/cardgame/README.md

 * Match cards properly with less clicks

-# How we built the Memory Game
+# How we built the Memory Match
 * created a deck of cards that shuffles when game is refreshed.
 * created a counter to count the number of clicks made by player.
 * created a pop-up to display scores.